- Canadian high school

 - High school graduation

-- English Language and Quantitative & Analytical Skills
+- Competence in English Language and Quantitative & Analytical Skills

 - Minimum 5 approved grade 12 courses for admission (including program-specific requirements)